kyverno/website/content/en/docs/Writing policies/writing-policies-validate.md

                     cpu: "?*"
 ```

-This policy prevents users from changing default network policies:
+This policy prevents users from changing network policies with names that end with `-default`:

 ```yaml
 apiVersion: kyverno.io/v1